haidaraM/ansible-playbook-grapher/README.md

 - Support for `import_*` and `include_*`.
 - Multiple flags to hide empty plays, group roles by name, etc...
-- Support for playbooks in collections. doc- Collapsible play, role and block nodes in SVG output to help manage graph complexity (with `--collapsible-nodes` flag).
+- Support for playbooks in collections.
+- Collapsible play, role and block nodes in the SVG output with (`--collapsible-nodes`).

 The following features are available when opening the SVGs in a browser (recommended) or a viewer that supports
 JavaScript: